 The Corporation supports an inclusive and diverse workforce including employees from a variety of backgrounds, age groups, ethnicities and with diverse education, experience and expertise.
 The Board and Senior Management Gender Diversity Policy sets forth the Corporation’s approach to achieving and maintaining diversity on the Corporation’s Board of Directors and senior management team.

 The Corporation is committed to employment practices that comply with applicable employment laws and regulations.
-In addition, the Corporation endeavours to support and respect internationally proclaimed human rights under the Universal Declaration of Human Rights and the ILO conventions.
+In addition, the Corporation endeavours to support and respect internationally proclaimed human rights under the Universal Declaration of Human Rights and the International Labour Organization (ILO) conventions.

 The Corporation has a long-standing commitment to conducting its activities in an environmentally responsible manner and providing employees with a safe workplace in compliance with applicable regulations.
 Officers and employees are expected to abide by the Corporation’s Environmental Policy.